 A survivor often confides in someone they know and trust before they contact a resource service.
 As a friend or family member you can provide valuable information about resources and offer emotional support.
+You may also find Seattle University's resource guide for survivors helpful.

 1. Listen non-judgmentally